Frequently Asked Questions

 A) Find information about traveling around the city of Springfield on the International Student Services Handbook web page.

-Q15) How do travel to Springfield from Chicago or St. Louis?
+Q15) How do travel to UIS from Chicago or St. Louis?

 A) If you fly into the U.S. and arrive in Chicago, St. Louis, or another city, find information about getting to Springfield on the International Student Services Travel Information web page.